ashishmenkudale/awake-template/content/posts/Databricks-unit-testing-framework.md

 Explaining main() of unittest:

 1. Junit xml
 I could not find xmlrunner within unittest module which was generating Junit compatible xmls.
-There's this [xmlrunner](https://github.com/xmlrunner/unittest-xml-reporting) package I've used which provides xmlrunner.
+There's [xmlrunner](https://github.com/xmlrunner/unittest-xml-reporting) package I've used which provides xmlrunner object.
 I am defining test suite explicitely with unittest.TestLoader() by passing the class itself. with runner and suite defined, we are triggering unittesting and generating Junit xml.

 2. Coverage report
-Using coverage.py, we have initiated cov object.
-We have to explicitly start and stop the execution to note the time. and at the end path for storing html report on coverage.
+Using coverage package, we have initiated cov object.
+We have to explicitly start and stop the execution. and at the end provide path for storing html report on coverage.

 ### 5. Explanation for few decisions